Human overpopulation: Environmental impacts

 Continued population growth and overconsumption, particularly by the wealthy, have been posited as key drivers of biodiversity loss and contemporary species extinction, with some researchers and environmentalists specifically suggesting this indicates a human overpopulation scenario.
 The Global Assessment Report on Biodiversity and Ecosystem Services, released by IPBES in 2019, states that human population growth is a factor in biodiversity loss.
 IGI Global has uncovered the growth of the human population caused encroachment in wild habitats which have led to their destruction, "posing a potential threat to biodiversity components".

 Some scientists and environmentalists, including Jared Diamond, E. O. Wilson, Jane Goodall and David Attenborough, contend that population growth is devastating to biodiversity.
 Wilson for example, has expressed concern when Homo sapiens reached a population of six billion their biomass exceeded that of any other large land dwelling animal species that had ever existed by over 100 times.
 Inger Andersen, the executive director of the United Nations Environment Programme, stated in December 2022 as the human population reached a milestone of 8 billion and as delegates were meeting for the 2022 United Nations Biodiversity Conference, that "we need to understand that the more people there are, the more we put the Earth under heavy pressure.
-As far as biodiversity is concerned, we are at war with nature."
+As far as biodiversity is concerned, we are at war with [the rest of] nature."

 Human overpopulation and continued population growth are also considered by some, including animal rights attorney Doris Lin and philosopher Steven Best, to be an animal rights issue, as more human activity means the destruction of animal habitats and more direct killing of animals.

+Recent research has expanded on the environmental consequences of overpopulation in developing regions.
+A 2024 study published in Scientific Reports found that in South Asia, population density and energy consumption are significantly correlated with rising CO₂ emissions, while higher investment in human capital (education and health) helps reduce environmental degradation.
+The authors conclude that overpopulation and fossil fuel dependence continue to hinder progress toward sustainable development goals.